ValeTheVioletMote/summit/README.md

 - **(Founder)** [Paál Gyula](https://github.com/paalgyula)
 - (Jr) [Vale the Violet Mote](https://github.com/ValeTheVioletMote)

-This project is a one man band (because when i'm writing these lines the project is just 3days old).
-I have an architecture in my head how this tiny project will change the 🗺 and I'll document it soon to here, but feel free to fork this repository and have fun.
+I have an architecture in my head how this tiny project will change the 🗺 and I'll document it here soon, but feel free to fork this repository and have fun.

 I'm got some existing parts from emulators:
 - [Azeroth Core](https://github.com/azerothcore/azerothcore-wotlk) - Opcodes